 The Great Lakes are one of the world's natural wonders.
 Islands, beaches, and the escarpment provide stunning vistas.
 The Great Lakes area is home to one of North America's most popular tourist attractions.
 The Niagara River, where Lake Erie empties into Lake Ontario, is home to Niagara Falls.
 The Bruce Peninsula, which lies between Lake Huron and Georgian Bay, boasts some favorite limestone cliff views.
 Sunsets on the Great Lakes are one of the many highlights of your Great Lakes vacation.

-How to Commemorate Your Trip to Michigan
+How to Commemorate Your Trip to the Great Lakes

 The time you spend at the Great Lakes is worth celebrating and remembering with a piece of unique lake art.
 Some great pieces to bring home to remember your Great Lakes vacation are a cribbage board, featuring a laser-etched topographical map, and this lake art wood clock that pairs function with beauty.
 A nautical wood map helps showcase the beauty of the lakes and makes for a great conversation starter.